Scouting America: Sexuality

+Gender

-On January 30, 2017, the Boy Scouts of America announced that transgender children who identify as boys would be allowed to enroll in boys-only programs, effective immediately.
+On January 30, 2017, the organization announced that transgender children who identify as boys would be allowed to enroll in boys-only programs, effective immediately.
 Previously, the sex listed on an applicant's birth certificate determined eligibility for these programs; going forward, the decision would be based on the gender listed on the application.
 Joe Maldonado became the first openly transgender child identifying as a boy to join the Scouts on February 7, 2017.
 He had been rejected from the Boy Scouts in 2016 for being transgender, but the policy was changed after his story became nationally known.

-On October 11, 2017, the Boy Scouts of America announced that girls would be welcomed into Cub Scouts beginning in late 2018, with an early adopter program beginning on January 15, 2018, in councils that wished to participate early.
+On October 11, 2017, the organization announced that girls would be welcomed into Cub Scouts beginning in late 2018, with an early adopter program beginning on January 15, 2018, in councils that wished to participate early.
 The announcement included the statement that girls in Cub Scouting will simply be called "Cub Scouts".
 The flagship program of Boy Scouts of America, previously known as "Boy Scouting", became known as Scouts BSA on February 1, 2019, when the program opened to girls.
 Members of Scouts BSA are known as "Scouts".
 On November 6, 2018, the Girl Scouts organization filed a federal trademark lawsuit seeking to block the BSA from rebranding itself simply as "Scouts"; the two organizations had previously litigated the use of the term scout.
+In July 2022, the two organizations settled the lawsuit with no damages, agreeing to cooperate on trademark matters in the future.

-On May 7, 2024, the BSA announced that it would change its name to Scouting America.
+On May 7, 2024, the Boy Scouts of America announced that it would begin doing business as Scouting America, while retaining its legal name.
 The name change officially went into effect on February 8, 2025, the 115th anniversary of the organization.
-The Scout Oath, Law and program remain unchanged.
-The uniforms also remain the same but are embroidered with the new name.
-The change does not affect the name of their flagship program, "Scouts BSA" which was renamed from "Boy Scouts" in 2019.
+The Scout Oath, Law and program remain unchanged; the uniforms also remain the same but are embroidered with the new name.
+The change does not affect the name of the organization's flagship program, Scouts BSA, which was renamed from Boy Scouts in 2019.